cenkalti/dalga/README.md

 Usage
 -----

-See [example config file](https://github.com/cenkalti/dalga/blob/v3/dalga.toml) for configuration options.
+See [example config file](https://github.com/cenkalti/dalga/blob/v3/config.toml) for configuration options.
+TOML and YAML file formats are supported.
 Configuration values can also be set via environment variables with `DALGA_` prefix.

 First, you must create the table for storing jobs: